conradakunga/Blog/_posts/2026-07-27-net-11-preview-get-nullable-underlying-type-improvements.md

 typeof(int?);
 ```

-If we wanted to get some information about it, we would do it like this:
+If we wanted to get some information about it, we would do it like this, using [reflection](https://learn.microsoft.com/en-us/dotnet/fundamentals/reflection/overview):

 ```c#
 Type nullableIntType = typeof(int?);